Saffron (color): Political and religious uses

 In politics, it was used by the Indian independence movement, and it was chosen as one of the three colours of the Indian national flag after independence in 1947, and is used by Hindus.
 India saffron, representing courage and sacrifice, was chosen for one of the three bands of the National Flag of India, along with white (peace and truth) and what is now called India green (faith and chivalry).
 The Flag of India is officially described in the Flag Code of India as follows:The colour of the top panel shall be India saffron (Kesari) and that of the bottom panel shall be India green.
 The middle panel shall be white, bearing at its centre the design of Ashoka Chakra in navy blue colour with 24 equally spaced spokes.Sarvepalli Radhakrishnan, who later became India's first Vice President and second President, described the significance of the Indian National Flag as follows:

 Bhagwa or the saffron colour denotes renunciation or disinterestedness.
 Our leaders must be indifferent to material gains and dedicate themselves to their work.
 The white in the centre is light, the path of truth to guide our conduct.
 The green shows our relation to (the) soil, our relation to the plant life here, on which all other life depends.
 The "Ashoka Chakra" in the centre of the white is the wheel of the law of dharma.
 Truth or satya, dharma or virtue ought to be the controlling principle of those who work under this flag.
 Again, the wheel denotes motion.
 There is death in stagnation.
 There is life in movement.
 India should no more resist change, it must move and go forward.
 The wheel represents the dynamism of a peaceful change.

 The use of saffron in the national flag and as political symbolism has been opposed.
 One line of opposition asserts that the color is sacred and should not be politicized.
 Another source of opposition comes from Islamists who claim the color is forbidden in Islam and strongly prohibited to be worn by the males.

-Basanti turbans are associated with the Khalistan movement in the Punjab region of Pakistan and India.
-Even otherwise Basanti turbans are commonly used by Sikhs and not all wearing Basanti turban should be associated with separatist movement.

 Because Therevada Buddhist monks were at the forefront of the 2007 Burmese anti-government protests, the uprising has been referred to as the Saffron Revolution by some in the international media.